 Wake Forest University Online Master of Health Informatics

 Wake Forest University (WFU) Online offers an online master of health informatics (MHI) program for working professionals through the School of Professional Studies.
-The program is 100 percent online, with no campus visits required.
+The program is fully online, with no campus visits required.
 Nine core courses and one elective can be completed in any order, allowing more flexibility for working professionals.

 The health informatics program focuses on improving public health and patient outcomes through the use of data analytics.
 The course on population health specifically addresses health information quality, health equity, and patient safety, analyzing cultural, economic, social, behavioral, and environmental factors that play into decision-making.
 Health informatics is a multidisciplinary field examining concepts and skills in healthcare, technology, and computer and information science.